Therapists

 • Board-certified clinical specialist in pediatrics

-In his work, he seeks to empower those he serves to pursue and achieve what really matters for full participation in life.
-Jacobson is moved by music, plays jazz saxophone, loves creative endeavors with his daughter Alex and wife Stephanie, fashions himself a competitive volleyball player, and finds fulfillment in journey, contribution and the building of others.
+Outside of George Fox, Ryan plays jazz saxophone, loves creative endeavors with his daughter Alex and wife Stephanie, fashions himself a competitive volleyball player, and finds fulfillment in journey, contribution and possibility.